SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/containertypes.md

 1. [Trial Container Types](#trial-container-types)
 1. [Standard Container Types](#standard-container-types)

 ## Trial Container Types

 To enable customers to explore the development of SharePoint Embedded applications and assess its features, we offer the ability to create a Trial Container Type.
 Each customer can have only one Trial Container Type in their tenant at a time.
 The tenant developing the application can utilize Trial Container Types, which aren't linked to a billing profile.
 In this scenario, the partner tenant remains the same as the consuming tenant.
 The Trial Container Type remains valid for up to 30 days but can be removed at any time within this period.
 There are two ways to create a Trial Container Type:

 - You can use [SharePoint Embedded Visual Studio Code Extension](../../getting-started/spembedded-for-vscode.md) to create a Trial Container Type in just a few steps.
 The Visual Studio Code extension also registers your Container Type and creates Containers for you.
 - A Trial Container Type can be created using SharePoint PowerShell.
 You must be a SharePoint Embedded Administrator or Global Administrator to run this cmdlet.
-If you are a SharePoint Administrator, grant yourself the SharePoint Embedded Admin role as well to execute these cmdlets.
+If you're a SharePoint Administrator, grant yourself the SharePoint Embedded Admin role as well to execute these cmdlets.

 ```powershell
 New-SPOContainerType